21 Best Email Marketing Tools Under $50/Month (2026)

 Best for: Small and medium businesses looking for an affordable, all-in-one email solution.
 Since pricing is based on email volume rather than contact count, it's especially cost-effective for businesses with large subscriber lists but lower sending frequency.

-What's limited: The base plan does not include 120 minutes of deliverability consulting & a dedicated account manager.
-(These are available in Enterprise plans.)
+What's limited: The base plan does not include 120 minutes of deliverability consulting & a dedicated account manager (these are available in Enterprise plans).
+As a newer player in the market, cmercury has a smaller community and fewer third-party integrations compared to established competitors.

 5. Mailchimp - From $13/month